How to prepare yourself for death, for the moment when the consciousness leaves the body?

 First, there is a feeling that something is next to you, but you don’t know exactly what it is.
 You see something but you can’t recognize it.
 The sounds start to sound like mumbling.
 You don’t understand words.

-Tibetans say that the moment when the soul leaves the body something breaks in the heart and spout out three small drops of liquid from it.
+Tibetans say that the moment when the soul leaves the body something breaks in the heart and spouts out three small drops of liquid from it.

 The release of consciousness from the body is terrible only for untrained people because it is something unknown to them.
 If you are not prepared for the arrival of death, you may experience strong fear.
 Only people who thought about others in their lifetime, and therefore generally expect something good or heard the teachings of death or meditated, can then – by recognizing everything again – maintain peace of mind.

-At the same time, feeling, memories and images caused by hatred and anger gradually dissolve in your mind consciousness because disturbing emotions are nothing but energy.
+At the same time, feelings, memories, and images caused by hatred and anger gradually dissolve in your mind’s consciousness because disturbing emotions are nothing but energy.
 Your consciousness surrounded by a soft light, similar to the light of the moon, has the impression of moving through the tunnel towards something infinitely beautiful and having deep meaning, and sometimes only perceives a white glow.
-Many people also hear a continues sound that sounds like “haaang”.
+Many people also hear a continuous sound that sounds like “haaang”.
 Your consciousness is completely conscious and will work through important experiences and impressions related to people close to you in life.
-The sense of time dissolves in this process too, so for the next five minutes, during which the brain remains intact at normal temperature, you can “see” all you past life like on an accelerated film.
+The sense of time dissolves in this process too, so for the next five minutes, during which the brain remains intact at normal temperature, you can “see” all your past life like on an accelerated film.

-Later, you begin to experience deep bliss that goes beyond anything that was possible in life.
+Later, you begin to experience deep bliss that goes beyond anything possible in life.
 There is a moving, beautiful, warm, red light, similar to the captivating sunset, which then leads you up.
 Many people then hear a sound similar to the sound of the syllable ”a”.
 At this time the mind frees itself of its strongest attachment – from clinging to its own body.
-All attachment to previous life dissolves, the desire for worldly happiness becomes pointless, and relationships built with people, places, and experiences disappear.
-This is the end of expectations and coercion.
+All attachment to previous life dissolves, the desire for worldly happiness becomes pointless, and relationships built with people, places,

 How to accompany a dying person?

-First of all, you should help them avoid meaningless, superficial topics and focus on what really matters.
-Instead of getting lost in the petty memories, it is better if they will “clean up” friendships and their relationship with loved ones to the end, explain everything to each other, get rid of what is bothering them and set themselves free from the body, which at the moment is only a limitation and source of pain.
-Much more important than the body is to deal with the nature of the mind and understand that it goes beyond death and birth.
+First of all, you should help them avoid meaningless, superficial topics and focus on what matters.
+Instead of getting lost in the petty memories, it is better if they “clean up” friendships and their relationship with loved ones to the end, explain everything to each other, get rid of what is bothering them, and set themse

 You should pay attention to the real needs of the dying person, not bombard them with your overprotection.
 Remember that tears and sorrow are not helping them but are unnecessary weight and distraction.
 So try to keep your emotions under control.